Cost of Waiting to Buy in 2013

 The houses she was bidding on are now worth twice what she was offering too.
 Her “cost of waiting,” or cost of not executing, was extremely high, to say the least.
 Unfortunately, her story is not unique.

-Interest rates have been surging to their highest levels we’ve seen in the last seven years.
-Yet despite the rate increases, the demand for housing still remains very strong, and property values continue to appreciate at a surprisingly fast pace.
+Despite the rate volatility we’ve seen over the last seven years, the demand for housing still remains very strong, and property values continue to appreciate at a surprisingly fast pace.

 These factors combined (increasing rates and appreciation) make the “cost of waiting” as high as ever.